 - Yuffie from Final Fantasy VII.

-- The ninja kids from the 3rd-gen and 4th-gen Pokémon games.
+- The Ninja Boy trainer class from the 3rd-gen and 4th-gen Pokémon games.

 - Yomiko in Exit Fate, possibly.